The Essential (and Best) Guide to All Datto SIRIS Models

 Let’s start with a quick overview of the data-protection capabilities built into all Datto SIRIS models.

-SIRIS is a BDR appliance that allows for fast, resilient backups that can be restored and virtualized in minutes, from virtually anywhere.
+The foundation of the Datto SIRIS is a physical BDR appliance that allows for fast, resilient backups that can be restored and virtualized in minutes, from virtually anywhere.

 - Image-based backups: Each backup is a fully constructed virtual machine that can be booted up almost instantly from the SIRIS device or from the Datto Cloud.